New

 You can use the block construct when a constructor for a class has an object-array parameter.

-Each object-creation statement between Begin
+Each argument list between Begin

 and End